 Many RPA programs rely on the above technologies.
 Meanwhile, the term “robotic process automation” was first coined in 2000.
 By leveraging screen scraping software, workflow automation software, and AI, it soon became possible to replicate human interactions with digital systems.

 RPA’s technological capabilities are increasing every day while developers continue to replicate complex human interactions and activities.
 Already, basic RPA programs can accomplish a host of “simple” tasks, such as pulling out structured and semi-structured data, filling out forms, and logging into applications.
-RPA programs can also move and copy files, scrap data, and more.
+RPA programs can also move and copy files, scrape data, and more.

 RPA will likely become more prominent and powerful in the coming years.
 First, the technologies that underpin RPA are continuing to evolve at a rapid clip.
 Screen scraping software, AI, and workflow software have all advanced by leaps and bounds in recent years.
 This will accelerate the development of RPA.